gorango/flowcraft/docs/src/api/orchestrators.md

 # Orchestrators

 The `IOrchestrator` interface allows you to customize how a workflow is executed.
-By default, Flowcraft uses the [`RunToCompletionOrchestrator`](/api/orchestrators#runtocompletionorchestrator-class), but you can implement custom orchestrators for different execution strategies.
+By default, Flowcraft uses the [`DefaultOrchestrator`](/api/orchestrators#defaultorchestrator-class), which can handle both standard and awaitable workflows.
+You can implement custom orchestrators for different execution strategies.

 ## `IOrchestrator` Interface